Your Session

 The Wardrobe Guide

-Choosing the right wardrobe is one of the most important parts of a successful headshot session.
 Your clothing should support your look, not distract from it.
-The goal is to create images that feel authentic, professional, and castable.
+Here's how to build looks that feel authentic, professional, and castable.

-Before we begin shooting, we’ll review all of your wardrobe options together to make sure each look photographs well and represents the types of roles or professional branding you want to book.
+Before we shoot, we'll review all of your wardrobe options together to make sure each look photographs well and represents the roles or professional branding you want to book.

 • Casual / everyday